SamuelBrinker/Repertoire_v6/README.md

 -j generates expanded clusters

--t number of threads to run blast with
+-t number of threads to run blast with, default =1

 -nm each sequence can gnerate this number of blast hits.
 Default is 250 hits